Informfully/Recommenders/README.md

 Informfully Recommenders is a norm-aware extension of [Cornac](https://github.com/PreferredAI/cornac).
 Please see the [Experiments Repository](https://github.com/Informfully/Experiments) for an overview of our past offline and online studies using this framework as back end.
 And see the [Online Tutorial](https://github.com/Informfully/Experiments/tree/main/experiments/tutorial) for a quick introduction on how to use this repository.
-Furthermore, we provide [sample recommendations](https://github.com/Informfully/Experiments/tree/main/experiments/recsys_2025/final_recommendations) of past experiments for testing and development purposes.
+Furthermore, we provide [sample recommendations](https://github.com/Informfully/Experiments/tree/main/experiments/recsys_2025/final_recommendations) from past experiments for testing and development.

 ![Informfully Recommenders Pipeline Overview](https://raw.githubusercontent.com/Informfully/Documentation/refs/heads/main/docs/source/uml/framework_extension_v4.2.png)